 Sharing A House - Making It Work

-Just some examples of rules that may need to be explained are: limits on overnight guests, using and taking from each other’s groceries and drinks, entering each other’s bedrooms when you are not home, sharing of possessions, acceptable finish time for noise on weeknights, chores, expectations on cooking together or individually?
+When moving in with new roommates, it is a good idea to get to know the current house rules and guidelines.
+Just some examples of rules that may need to be talked about are limits on overnight guests, using and taking from each other’s groceries and drinks, entering each other’s bedrooms when you are not home, sharing of possessions, acceptable finish time for noise on weeknights, chores, expectations on cooking together or individually.

 Agree to raise issues calmly if a problem arises so that the atmosphere in the home is not tense.
 An example might be to establish a rule that you won’t leave notes, slam doors or leave the room when your housemate enters.